Reviews for Users

 Instructions for an employee filling out a review for themselves

-1. Clicking on this review cycle, you will see your own review listed with your manager.
-This initial page will be your own self-assessment, so you will not see any responses from your manager just yet.
+- Clicking on this review cycle, you will see the review "stepper", which will show the exact status of the review cycle.
+This initial page will be your own self-assessment if you are the reviewee, so you will not see any responses from your manager just yet.

 You can add Reflections to your reviews!
 If using Reflections, the review period dates determine what content will be surfaced as potential reflections.
 If learning, goal, etc., is not within the review period start and end dates, then it will not be eligible to be added as a reflection.
 For additional information on Reflections, please see the last section of this article.